maubanel/UE5-Hello-World/setting-up/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

 You will get a message saying the repository is geing setup.
-Press refresh on your web browser as instructed.
+Refresh/Reload your web browser as instructed.

 ![refresh web browser](images/RefreshBrowser.jpg)